hellotext/hellotext.js/docs/webchat.md

 ### Appearance

-The `appearance` object provides sparse overrides for the server-rendered webchat.
-Hellotext.js keeps this public configuration in camelCase and serializes it to Rails-shaped params on the webchat HTML request, where Rails merges it with the dashboard configuration before rendering.
-These values are request-local and do not update dashboard settings.
+The `appearance` object provides sparse overrides for the configured Webchat.
+Hellotext.js keeps this public configuration in camelCase and sends it with the Webchat request.
+These values affect the returned widget for the current page load and do not update dashboard settings.

 ```js
 Hellotext.initialize('PUBLIC_BUSINESS_ID', {